patterns-ai-core/langchainrb/README.md

 ### Using Vector Search Databases 🔍

-Choose and instantiate the LLM provider you'll be using
+Choose and instantiate the LLM provider you'll be using to generate embeddings
 ```ruby
 llm = Langchain::LLM::OpenAI.new(api_key: ENV["OPENAI_API_KEY"])
 ```